 What Many Colleges Don’t Teach

-One of the immediate challenges for many music teachers is handling problems they didn’t learn about while in college.
+One of the immediate challenges of many music teachers is handling problems they didn’t learn about while in college.
 Fernandes is teaching general music in the Reading School District in Pennsylvania.
-In his first year he taught middle schoolers, including emotional support students, ESL students, and many pre-teens and teens dealing with homelessness, gangs, and other societal problems.
+In his first year, he taught middle schoolers, including emotional support students, ESL students, and many pre-teens and teens dealing with homelessness, gangs, and other societal problems.

 “I wish I was more prepared for teaching in an urban setting,” Fernandes said.

 One of his toughest days came when the students were on lockdown because of threats of a gang riot.
 Fernandes had to use a teaching cart that day since the students were not allowed to leave their homeroom classrooms.

 “I remember feeling unsettled that day, but I stepped up because the kids were scared,” Fernandes said.

 Schweizer tried for jobs in school districts where the types of problems Fernandes and many other teachers face are less common – districts with healthy resources and fewer students with troubled backgrounds.
 However, Schweizer found most of these positions were filled by experienced teachers.
 He took a teaching job in Newark, Delaware, where funding for music education is often limited.
 He taught choir and general music at George V. Kirk Middle School.
 There he had to make his own curriculum, and he said the students’ knowledge of music was at all different levels.

 “The district has school choice, so they may have not come from the same feeder elementary school,” Schweizer said.
 “They were all over the place in terms of what they did before in music.
 There was no consistency.”

 He also found he struggled in the area of parent communication.